rehkad/Goobla/docs/template.md

 # Template

-Ollama provides a powerful templating engine backed by Go's built-in templating engine to construct prompts for your large language model.
+Moogla provides a powerful templating engine backed by Go's built-in templating engine to construct prompts for your large language model.
 This feature is a valuable tool to get the most out of your models.

 ## Basic Template Structure